ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 - Login to server and locate hackers_data.txt
 - Craft hping3 command with correct flags and destination address (kali linux) to transfer file as ICMP packets
 - Login to kali and open wireshark (or craft tcpdump commands to dump packets once received)
-- Send ICMP packets through server and simultaneously monitor the packets from kali linux
+- Send ICMP packets through server and simultaneously monitor and capture the packets from kali linux using wireshark

 _Hint: _Depending on your interface's Maximum Transmission Unit (MTU), each packet has a certain limit of data that it can hold without getting fragmented.
-For ethernet, you can find out this using ifconfig/ip addr commands.
+For ethernet, you can find out this using ifconfig/ip addr command.
 Generally it has a value of 1500 for ethernet.
 However, the actual usable data is:

 Maximum ICMP Data=MTU−Ethernet Frame Header−IP Header−ICMP Header

 Maximum ICMP Data=1500 bytes−14 bytes−20 bytes−8 bytes

-Maximum ICMP Data=1458 bytesMaximum ICMP Data=1458 bytes
+Maximum ICMP Data=1458 bytes

 The Maximum Transmission Unit (MTU) is the maximum size of a single data unit that can be transmitted over a network.

 You should stop the hping3 command when EOF (end of file) prompt is reached

 ![image](https://github.com/ouspg/CloudAndNetworkSecurity/assets/113350302/6ecbb36c-7364-4d34-9cc1-041f9a6c04ab)

-**Provide commands**
+**Provide commands used to send modified packets**

-**Screenshot**
+**Add screenshot**

 **Inspect received packets from wireshark.
 Does the packets contain text from the file?
 Attach screenshots as a proof**

 Make sure you are inspecting the correct packets in wireshark.
 And save your file as **hacker_data.pcap** for use in next task

-**Inspect the Internet Control Message Protocol packet's Data field (which should be 1458 bytes) to observed the filed in which attached data is stored.**
+**Inspect the Internet Control Message Protocol packet's Data field (which should be 1458 bytes) to locate the sub-filed in which attached data is stored.**

 ![image](https://github.com/ouspg/CloudAndNetworkSecurity/assets/113350302/d2910021-7adb-4468-9a6b-b6573436eb00)